Aldaviva/Fail2Ban4Win/Readme.md

 - A vague awareness of the existence of [`fail2ban`](https://www.fail2ban.org) that convinced me that non-stop RDP and SSH login attempts might have a solution.
 - [`wail2ban` by Katie McLaughlin (`glasnt`)](https://github.com/glasnt/wail2ban) for being archived and motivating me to creating my own non-archived implementation.
 - [`win2ban`](https://itefix.net/win2ban) for charging twenty-nine American dollars for some cobbled together free open-source projects that made me indignant enough to create my own free, open-source, clean-room implementation.
+- [Soroush (`falahati`)](https://github.com/falahati/WindowsFirewallHelper) for the excellent .NET wrapper for the Windows Firewall COM API.
 - [Robert Mustacchi (`rmustacc`)](https://github.com/rmustacc) for talking me out of trying to implement a wait-free list to store failure times and instead continuing to lock array lists.